romland/wurm-priestlove/README.txt

 2022 note: These were comments I had written some 4-5 years ago:

+Note: I do not know whether this mod works on latest version of Wurm Unlimited.
+In general, though, pretty small patches are needed for upgrades.

 /*
  * Priests in Wurm were always a bit of second class citizens, details made it so.
 Give them faith/chan grinders a bit o' credit.
  *